 Seattle Campus Master Plan

-The Campus Master Plan process is guided by the City University Agreement between the University of Washington and the City of Seattle.
+The CMP process is guided by the City University Agreement between the University of Washington and the City of Seattle.
 The project is co-led by Rebecca Barnes, University Architect and Associate Vice Provost, Capital & Campus Planning, and Theresa Doherty, Senior Project Director, Campus Master Plan.

 Tacoma Campus Master Plan